RusselWebber/xlDuckDb/README.md

 xlDuckDb would not have been possible without the [ExcelDNA](https://github.com/excel-dna) and [DuckDB.NET](https://github.com/Giorgi/DuckDB.NET) projects.

 The DuckDB query in Excel functionality was extracted from the commercial product [xlSlim](https://www.xlslim.com).
-If you need the same functionality within a Digicert EV certificate signed addin then xlSlim is what you are looking for. xlSlim has a Windows msi installer and is installable from [Chocolatey](https://community.chocolatey.org/packages/xlslim/).
+If you need the same DuckDB functionality within a Digicert EV certificate signed addin then xlSlim is what you are looking for. xlSlim has a Windows .msi installer and is installable from [Chocolatey](https://community.chocolatey.org/packages/xlslim/). xlSlim's main purpose is to run Python functions within Excel as easily as possible.